-I want to provide you with the answers to the most common questions regarding pregnancy fitness.
+I want to provide you with the answers to the most common pregnancy fitness questions.
 When new mamas join my classes, I often find the same questions being asked.
 So I want to chat about the why, what, how, when and just about everything else when it comes to exercise during pregnancy.

 First I want to answer some questions with regards to safety.
 The safety of you and your growing baby is paramount.
 I am a huge advocate for exercising when pregnant but there are some very important guidelines and precautions you must adhere to.